 So, what's the lowdown on CBD for sensitive skin?
 Are CBD skin care products safe for all skin types or will they cause extra irritation?
 And what are the potential benefits of using CBD on your skin?
 Keep reading for everything you need to know.

-Is CBD Good For Sensitive Skin?
+Are CBD Skincare Products Good For Sensitive Skin?

 However, the 2018 Farm Bill only legalizes the production and marketing of CBD.
 It makes no claims about the chemical’s medical merits.
 To this date, the Food and Drug Administration (FDA) has only approved one CBD product for medical purposes.